-School uniform policies are implemented in school districts all across the United States and are often the source of heated debate.
+School uniform policies are implemented in schools all across the United States and are often the source of heated debate.
 Supporters claim uniforms make schools safer and even improve student performance.
 Opponents claim they are ineffective, expensive and stifle student creativity.
-While some issues -- such as whether or not uniforms look good -- are subjective, some aspects of the argument are more apt for scrutiny.
+While some issues — such as whether or not uniforms look good — are subjective, some aspects of the argument are more apt for scrutiny.

 Lack of Effectiveness

 While studies haven't shown overwhelming evidence that school uniforms fail to reduce behavioral problems or create a sense of equality among students of varying socioeconomic classes, studies haven't shown they deliver on any of these promises, either.
 For example, a University of Houston study found a correlation between uniform policies and reduced student absences.
 Conversely, a study conducted at the University of Northern Michigan found no relationship between uniforms and achievement, and a "negative correlation" between uniforms and student behavioral problems.
 The research regarding effectiveness is still ongoing, but as of yet, it isn't promising.

 One clear drawback to school uniform policies is that they limit the abilities of students to express themselves visually.
 Students often use clothing as an outward manifestation of their personalities to show the world who they are without having to articulate it through speech or dramatic behavior.
 Those who must adhere to uniform policies have, to an extent, been creatively disarmed.